Could 2 pirates survive on a tropical island

 The story begins during the 16th century when the Spanish beat the Incas and successfully invaded most of the continent of southern America.
 The Spanish did the exact same thing that all colonial armies did, which was to steal all the wealth from the region and move it to the safest location possible, usually in the capital city or somewhere large that had walls.

-Over 200 years of hording wealth had led to the Spanish becoming extremely wealthy, but it also angered the native population who had reached their breaking point and in the year 1820, they organized a rebellion to push the Spanish out once and for all.
+Over 200 years of hoarding wealth had led to the Spanish becoming extremely wealthy, but it also angered the native population who had reached their breaking point and in the year 1820, they organized a rebellion to push the Spanish out once and for all.

 The rebellion was a success and the native population managed to take back the whole country, but the capital city of Lima was the country’s power center and managed to resist long enough to load all the treasure they had accumulated on board a private ship.
-There were no Spanish ships in port when the rebels attacked, and they didn’t have time to call for some, so they were forced to load the treasure on board a trade ship called the “Mary Dear” who was commanded by captain William Thompson.
+There were no Spanish ships in port when the rebels attacked, and they didn’t have time to call for some, so they were forced to load the treasure on board a trade ship called the “Mary Dear” which was commanded by Captain William Thompson.

 The Spanish sent a group of soldiers and priests to accompany the treasure, which apart from a load of coins and gems was supposed to include two life-sized statues of the Virgin Mary holding her baby, both made out of solid gold.
-The plan was to sail to Mexico where the Spanish had a much stronger presence, but at some point along the voyage, William Thompson and his crew killed all the soldiers and priests on board and took the treasure to a place called Cocos island.
+The plan was to sail to Mexico where the Spanish had a much stronger presence, but at some point along the voyage, William Thompson and his crew killed all the soldiers and priests on board and took the treasure to a place called Cocos Island.

 Since the treasure was extremely hot and the Spanish would be looking for it, the crew thought the best option would be to hide it somewhere on the island and come back for it later.
 After word reached Central America that a huge amount of treasure had been stolen, and by whom, it didn’t take long for the Spanish to capture and kill the entire crew, leaving only the captain and his first mate alive under the promise they would show them where the treasure was buried.